Adding MX records to Bluehost

 Advanced instructions for setting up MX records can be found here.

-We have a setup guide to help you get your domain working as quickly and easily as possible.
+We have a domain setup wizard to help you get your domain working as quickly and easily as possible.

-Follow the wizard to add your email addresses to Fastmail.
+Follow the steps in the setup wizard to add your domain and email addresses to Fastmail.
 To have the wizard provide you with steps to update your MX records by default, choose Yes when you are asked if you have a website.

 Please note: If you are on a legacy plan, the domain setup wizard can only set up email addresses, not users.
 You will need to add users manually in order to create additional user accounts at your custom domain.

-Note: We recommend making these changes at a time that you do not expect much mail to be sent to your domain
+Note: We recommend making these changes at a time when you do not expect a lot of mail to be sent to your domain.

-• For the record type, select MX and list the details as follows:
+5. For the record type, select MX.
+Enter the details as follows, then click Save.

 Name Value Priority